 24-Hour Number: (708) 534-4900

 ext.
 911 from any campus phone (not pay phones).
 Calls go directly to DPS

 911 on any cell or pay phone.
 Calls will go directly to University Park

 Police and DPS will also be notified.

-the emergency phones located throughout campus buildings and in the
+- From any campus emergency phones (located throughout campus buildings and in the

 St. James Hospital and Health Center

 20201 Crawford Ave., Olympia Fields, IL 60461